YohanVienne/PureButter/README.md

 Project 8 - Pure Butter - OpenClassrooms

-This projects is about Django framework course
+This projects is about Django framework course.

 <a href="https://trello.com/b/JebXGk9c/pur-beurre">TRELLO</a>